 Bomb Pops

-Stay away from the sugar and high fructose corn syrup this Summer and instead make your own bomb pops with cherry, lime and blue raspberry layers.
+Skip the sugar and high fructose corn syrup this summer and make your own keto bomb pops with cherry, lime and blue raspberry layers.

-My favorite summer-time popsicle is the Bomb Pop or as some call it the Rocket Pop.
-Along with the fudgesicle, it is a tasty treat to keep you cool when the sun is blazing outside.
+My favorite summer popsicle is the Bomb Pop (or as some call it, the Rocket Pop).
+Along with the fudgesicle, it’s a go-to treat to keep you cool when the sun is blazing outside.

 a bunch of bomb pops in a tray with ice cubes

 This classic patriotic popsicle is an American icon.
-Three flavors layered in a red, white and blue colors and shaped like a rocket or a bomb.
-It has been a favorite frozen treat for kids since the 1950s.
+Three flavors layered in red, white and blue and shaped like a rocket or a bomb.
+It’s been a favorite frozen treat for kids since the 1950s.

-Whether you buy your bomb pops from the grocery store or the ice cream truck, all of them are loaded with sugar and high fructose corn syrup.
-This homemade bomb pop recipe is sugar-free but still is deliciously sweet and flavored with the true flavors – cherry, lime and blue raspberry.
+Whether you buy your bomb pops from the grocery store or the ice cream truck, they’re all loaded with sugar and high fructose corn syrup.
+This homemade low-carb bomb pop recipe is sugar-free but still deliciously sweet with the classic flavors: cherry, lime and blue raspberry.

 How to make bomb pops